crtclmmnt/crtclmmnt.github.io/index.md

 <h1>We are living in a Critical Moment.</h1>

 <div style="text-align: justify">
-The political and ecological interpretations of that statement should be obvious, so I won't belabor them.
+<body>The political and ecological interpretations of that statement should be obvious, so I won't belabor them.</body>
 </div>